stan-alam/AWS/SaAWS/Chap01/notes.md

        and pull event models of operation integrates with a large number of AWS services, Functions can be invoked by an HTTP request through the API Gateway, or run on a scheduler.

-##MS AZURE, IBM Bluemix OpenWhisk, Google Cloud Functions are other compute services that compete with AWS lambda
+**MS AZURE, IBM Bluemix OpenWhisk, Google Cloud Functions are other compute services that compete with AWS lambda**

+##Single-purpose stateless functions

+   A good practice is to write functions with the **Single Responsibility Principle** ( SRP ) **A function that does just one thing is more testable, robust and leads to fewer bugs and unexpected side effects** By composing functions and services together in a loose orchestration, a developer can build complex back end systems that